weyoss/redis-smq/CONTRIBUTING.md

 # Contributions

-If you want to make any project better, your contributions are very welcome!
+If you want to make RedisSMQ project better, your contributions are very welcome!

 ## Pull requests